-Blue bloods and minor royalty blow the family bank at this old fashioned bastion of English fine dining on Jermyn Street (the place first opened on the Haymarket as a shellfish stall in 1742).
-Invariably fresh from a little snooze in their nearby St. James's gentlemen's clubs, gentleman diners are required to wear jackets at all times at this linen-covered clubby time capsule and frightfully snooty ode to all things English.
-Golden signet ring–wearing patrons like to take half-a-dozen of the finest Colchester oysters, followed by grilled Dover sole on the bone, or fabulous native game in season, such as grouse, woodcock, partridge, or teal.
-There are antidiluvian savories like anchovies or mushrooms on toast, plus desserts like sherry trifle or bread-and-butter pudding.
-The use of mobile phones is prohibited, the wine's weighed heavily towards Bordeaux and Burgundy, and the service, naturally, would put Jeeves to shame.
+Aristos, Euro princes, and captains of industry blow the family bank at this old-fashioned bastion of English fine dining on Jermyn Street (the place first opened on the Haymarket as a shellfish stall in 1742).
+Invariably fresh from a little snooze in their nearby St. James's gentlemen's clubs, male diners are requested to wear long-sleeved shirts and no sportswear or open-toed shoes at this linen-covered clubby time capsule and frightfully snooty ode to all things English.
+Armigerous signet ring–wearing posh patrons like to take half a dozen Beau Brummell oysters, followed by grilled Dover sole on the bone or fabulous native game in season, such as roast grouse, partridge, or teal.
+There are antediluvian savories like soft herring roe on toast, plus desserts like sherry trifle or bread-and-butter pudding.
+The use of mobile phones is prohibited, the wine's weighed heavily toward Bordeaux claret, and service, naturally, would put Jeeves to shame.

 May 14, 2014